SAP-samples/teched2023-AD164/README.md

 ## Requirements

 To carry out the exercises of this repository, you need to
-1. Install the ABAP Development Tools (ADT) for the ABAP development parts
+1. Install the ABAP Development Tools (ADT) for ABAP development
 2. Have a browser ready, preferably Google Chrome, to see Fiori Elements preview

 The users for the development environment during the course will be provided to you by the hosts.